Q1) What are

 check to see that your Self (capital "S") is steadily

 your other subselves.
-If not -
+If not,

 or lower your expectations

-encourage all of you to be objectively
+encourage all of you to

-of your
+aware of your

 communication process as you work toward resolution.
 In particular, watch for